sergio-ridaura/bash-scripts/.github/ISSUES/flags-for-scripts.md

 ---
 name: Issue
 about: Suggest an idea for this project
-title: Bash environment variables
+title: Flags for scripts
 labels: enhancement
 assignees: sergio-ridaura
 project: bash-scripts
 milestone: Starting utilities for scripts
 status: backlog
-efforts: 2
+efforts: 4
 startDate: 2024-05-05
 dueDate: 2024-05-05
 endDate: 2024-05-05